 Future-proofing was important to them too.
 So we installed a state-of-the-art CAT7 data network and a bespoke B&O entertainment system.
 There’s even a soundproof music room for the future rockstars in their family: their two teenage sons.

 Henry and Christine can now control the automated windows and lighting in their Facit Home from a simple switch on the wall and manual controls, rather than a complex central controller.
 Their heat recovery system retains warmth while keeping the air fresh and the humidity balanced.

 Henry and Christine can control their under-floor heating system from their iPads, and the system switches itself off on sunny or overcast winter days, allowing the super-insulated Facit Chassis™ to capture the sun’s warmth for free.

 Christine has a great eye for materials and textures.
-You can see her influence throughout the couple’s new Facit, from the raw concrete wall finishes and rough sawn timber floorboards to the textured steel cladding on the outside.
+You can see her influence throughout the couple’s home, from the raw concrete wall finishes and rough-sawn timber floorboards to the textured steel cladding on the outside.
 A central interior connecting space, with flowing curved walls, softens the raw materials’ hard edges.

 “We designed and digitally manufactured a set of custom-made elements, like the laser-cut steel staircase and integrated kitchen.
 Throughout the house there is a sense of flow, created by a coherent palette of materials and colours, and repeated joinery details.”